Back to all blogs

 3. Free T3 (Triiodothyronine)

-Free T3 is the active form of the hormone.
-It is what actually does the work of regulating your metabolism.
+A T3 blood test is a vital diagnostic tool, particularly when hyperthyroidism is suspected.
+While T4 is the storage hormone, T3 is the active hormone that drives your metabolism.
 Most T3 is created by the body converting T4 into T3, primarily in the liver and kidneys.

 Beyond the "Big Three": Why More Data Often Helps